 Advancing Media Literacy in Developing Countries

-The goal of this USAID-funded program – Advancing Media Literacy for New Digital Arrivals in Developing Countries – is to improve media literacy in LMIC through a targeted digital media literacy campaign.
-In its pilot phase, the project has focused on Indonesia, specifically tracking the volume of social media disinformation around Indonesia’s 2019 national elections and ways to combat disinformation efforts.
+The goal of this USAID-funded program – Advancing Media Literacy for New Digital Arrivals in Developing Countries – was to improve media literacy in LMIC through a targeted digital media literacy campaign.
+In its pilot phase, the project focused on Indonesia, specifically tracking the volume of social media disinformation around Indonesia’s 2019 national elections and ways to combat disinformation efforts.
 During Quarter 2 of the project, researchers at the University of Notre Dame began tracking and collecting images related to the hashtags and phrases related to disinformation campaigns and the Indonesian national elections.
 During that period, Notre Dame captured about 250,000 images (130,352 distinct images) just from Twitter and Facebook that reference hashtags associated with disinformation campaigns.
 By Quarter 3, the number of images had increased to over two million, inclusive of image manipulation.
-The project has trialed a number of different approaches via static media cards to determine corrective media content and has developed a course of explainer videos to combat media disinformation following the elections that could be applied going forward.
-It is also establishing a process that can be transferred to other countries and contexts once this pilot in Indonesia is over.
+The project trialed a number of different approaches via static media cards to determine corrective media content and has developed a course of explainer videos to combat media disinformation following the elections that could be applied going forward.
+It also established a process that can be transferred to other countries and contexts once this pilot in Indonesia is over.